Secure CheckoutPersonal information is secured with SSL technology.

-Natural Polymers-Based Green Adsorbents for Water Treatment focuses on the recent development of novel polymeric adsorbents that are green and eco-friendly, or biodegradable in nature.
-The book reviews the synthesis, properties, and adsorption applications of natural and green polymer-based adsorbents.
-The book discusses remediation technologies developed to remove environmental pollutants, the usage of natural, polymer-based, cost-effective, and green novel adsorbent materials for the removal of organic and inorganic contaminants, and the efficiency of functionalized polymers, nanosorbents, hydrogels, composites, and graft copolymers in the sorption of various pollutants from the environment and industrial effluents.
+Natural Polymers-based Green Adsorbents for Water Treatment focuses on the recent development of novel polymeric adsorbents that are green and eco-friendly or biodegradable in nature.
+The book reviews the synthesis, properties and adsorption applications of natural and green polymer-based adsorbents.
+It discusses adsorption processes in biopolymer systems, remediation technologies developed to remove environmental pollutants, the usage of natural polymer-based cost-effective and green novel adsorbent materials for the removal of organic and inorganic contaminants, and the efficiency of functionalized polymers, nanosorbents, hydrogels, composites, graft copolymers in the sorption of various pollutants from the environment as well as from the industrial effluents.

-- Provides a comprehensive, step-by-step review of the processing and modification of biopolymers and their applications in environmental remediation
+- Presents step-by-step review of processing and modification of natural polymers and their applications in water remediation

 Academic researchers and graduate students in chemical engineering and materials science.
 Chemical engineers / engineers working in industry